yersan/azure-docs/articles/openshift/howto-deploy-java-eap-app.md

     ![OpenShift application running](./media/howto-deploy-java-eap-app/application_running_openshift.png)

 1. The application shows you the name of the pod which has served the information.
 To verify the clustering capabilities, you could add some Todos.
 Then delete the pod with the name indicated in the `Server Host Name` field that appears on the application `(oc delete pod <pod name>)`, and once deleted, create a new Todo on the same application window.
 You will see that the new Todo is added via an Ajax request and the `Server Host Name` field now shows a different name.
-Behind the scenes, the new request has been sent by the OpenShift load balancer to an available pod, and Jakarta Faces has been able to restore the Jakarta Faces view retrieving it from the HTTP Session copy stored in the pod which is processing the request.
+Behind the scenes, the new request has been dispatched by the OpenShift load balancer and delivered to an available pod.
+The Jakarta Faces view has been restored from the HTTP Session copy stored in the pod which is now processing the request.
 Indeed you will see that the `Session ID` field has not changed.
-If the session was not replicated across your pods, you will get a Jakarta Faces ViewExpiredException.
+If the session were not replicated across your pods, you would get a Jakarta Faces ViewExpiredException.

 ## Clean up resources